CURRENT STUDENTS - Connect with an opportunity

 Faculty, staff, and students, as well as alumni, business professionals, and entrepreneurs have the opportunity to engage with researchers and local emerging companies in and around our community.

 In many fields, there are courses that have research and artistry built into the curriculum.
 In STEM fields, you may be working with a team of students, be given a set of equipment and distributed some preliminary background.
 You might then be asked to develop hypotheses, investigate existing work further, then design and conduct a unique experiment, and eventually present your results.
 In the liberal arts, courses may have group-based projects that result in new creative work that can be presented to audiences, or courses may require you to create work that could contribute to an individual portfolio.
 In all these cases, the faculty teaching the course will be your mentor(s), so you will not need to search for your own.
-OURA is maintaining a list of CUREs, but if courses in your field are not listed, ask your advisor.
+Ask your advisor about CUREs in your major.

 The Office for Undergraduate Research and Artistry can help you prepare to navigate the above methods, but we also provide additional resources to students, both on-campus and off-campus.